TOTSE

-The TOTSE forum has been described as part of the early "proto-troll" phenomenon.
-It has also been compared to shock sites such as Rotten.com and Stile Project.
+The TOTSE forum has been described as taking part in early online trolling, and compared to shock sites such as Rotten.com and Stile Project.

 History

 TOTSE was founded by the pseudonymous Jeff Hunter and J.C.
 Stanton.
 Jeff Hunter was a founding member of NIRVANAnet, which began in 1989 as a dial-up BBS originally named "& the Temple of the Screaming Electron".
 The original &TOTSE specialized in small text files.
 Hunter had an old 8088 PC XT clone with limited hard drive space; small text files were the only data he could store in reasonable quantity.
 The identity of J.C.
-Stanton is even more obscure than that of Jeff Hunter; he is described as being an "intensely private person".
+Stanton is even more obscure than that of Jeff Hunter; he is described as being an "intensely private person."

 TOTSE became available on the Internet in 1997, and the dial-up BBS system was discontinued in the spring of 1998.
-TOTSE was closed on January 17, 2009, after a goodbye message was posted on the front page of the website by Jeff, thanking the users for the last 20 years.
-The website was considerably popular, receiving 38,000,000 hits in February of 2003; averaging more than 89,000 hits per hour.
+TOTSE closed on January 17, 2009, after a goodbye message was posted on the front page of the website by Jeff, thanking the users for the last 20 years.
+The website was considerably popular, receiving 38,000,000 hits in February 2003; averaging more than 89,000 hits per hour.